dipteshkanojia/academic-kickstart/content/authors/admin/_index.md

 # - Visitors
 ---

-I am a Research Fellow working on problems intersecting the areas of Natural Language Processing (NLP) and Machine Learning (ML) (broadly in <a href="http://www.urbandictionary.com/define.php?term=artificial+intelligence&defid=774513">Artificial Intelligence</a>).
+I am a Research Fellow working on problems intersecting the areas of Natural Language Processing (NLP) and Machine Learning (ML) (broadly in Artificial Intelligence).

 My interests lie in the sub-areas of Machine Translation, Cognitive Psycholinguistics, Distributional and Lexical Semantics, Multimodality/Multilingualism in NLP, Sentiment/Emotion Analysis; and Teaching.
 Graduating from the IITB-Monash Research Academy (Joint PhD with IIT Bombay, India and Monash University, Australia) in 2021.